lingjiechen2/dllm/examples/bert/README.md

     --output_dir "models/ModernBERT-large/tiny-shakespeare"
 ```

-To run the model for interactive inference:
+To sample from the model interactively:
 ```shell
 # just press enter (empty prompt) if you want the model to generate text from scratch
 python -u examples/bert/chat.py \